 Despite the macabre sounding name – Dia de Muertos – this holiday is one of Mexico’s most revered traditions.
 It is when spirits of our loved ones return to visit friends and family.
 The returning loved ones might smell a little musty so I suggest you bring deodorant as an offering.

-In addition to the authentic shows and music, there will also be an Interactive Hacienda where guests can create masks, paint their faces as life and death, light a candle to guide the souls of the departed and more.
+In addition to the authentic shows and music, there will also be an Interactive Hacienda where guests can create masks, paint their faces as life and death, light a candle to guide the souls of the departed, and more.

-Hotel Xcaret Mexico, of course!
-Admission to Xcaret Park for the Festival is included (aka FREE!) as well as transportation.
-The concerts are not included and are currently sold out.
+Where’s the best place to stay?Check PricesHotel Xcaret Mexico (and for adults-only, the Check PricesHotel Xcaret Arte next door), of course!
+Admission to Xcaret Eco-Park for the Festival is included in your stay (aka FREE!)* as well as transportation, however the concerts are not included.
 Check the Festival Schedule for additional events at the Park and Hotel Xcaret.